 Faculty of Color Network Hosts First Gala to Celebrate Diversity in Medicine

-Marian A. Swope, MD, clinical professor of psychiatry within the College of Medicine, was honored during the gala as a “Pioneering Physician” for her more than 30 years of achievement in the field of medicine.
+Those leaders included Marian A. Swope, MD, clinical professor of psychiatry, who was honored during the gala as a “Pioneering Physician” for her more than 30 years of achievement in the field of medicine.
 A UK alumna, Dr. Swope’s leadership includes serving as director for the child and adolescent psychiatry fellowship program, overseeing its administration, and supervising fellows, residents, and medical students.
 She was also a trailblazer in providing telepsychiatry services to youth in juvenile justice settings.
 Additionally, Jean Branttie, a doctoral candidate in the department of molecular and cellular biochemistry, was recognized during the event as an “Emerging Scholar” for her passion and drive to play a role in solving public health concerns.

 Click here for a full album of photos from the 2019 event.